mosip/inji-certify/README.md

 ## Installation

 Execute installation script
+1. Sample schemas for registry are provided [here](docker-compose-sunbird/schemas), change it according to use case.

-1. Clone the repository and navigate to its directory:
+2. Clone the repository and navigate to its directory:

     ```bash
     cd inji-certify
     ./script.sh
     ```

-2. During the execution of the `script.sh` script, user will be prompted to select the service to be installed:
+3. During the execution of the `script.sh` script, user will be prompted to select the service to be installed:

     ```
     1. Sunbird RC